-In addition to therapy and 12 step programs, a naltrexone impact can make a big impact on helping someone overcome the hurdles of alcoholism and even opiate addiction.
+In addition to therapy and 12 step programs, a naltrexone impact can make a big impact on helping someone overcome the hurdles of alcoholism, symptoms of alcoholism, and even opiate addiction.
 Here are some answers to the most common questions people have about the implant and how it works.

 What is the naltrexone implant and how does it work with alcoholism?

 When someone makes the decision to become abstinent from drugs or alcohol, they’re making a very big decision to change their lifestyle.
 The goal of sobriety is to no longer rely on alcohol or other substances to create a false feeling of happiness.
 Achieving and staying sober means replacing that reliance of alcohol or drugs with healthy habits that encourage well being.

 Therapy and participation in a 12 step program can do a lot to help a person accomplish those goals.
 There are also medications that can supplement those programs to help a recovering alcoholic or addict stay on track.
 Naltrexone therapy is one of the most effective medications to help do just that.
 The way it works is through the opiate receptors in the brain.

 It is these exact receptors that the pleasant effects of consuming alcohol are originated from.
 By blocking these receptors, Naltrexone can effectively suppress cravings and even minimize the pleasant effects of alcohol if it is consumed.
 This suppression at a chemical level helps those in recovery stay sober and continue on with their goals.

 The naltrexone implant is a specially formulated form of the drug that is designed to be slowly released into the system over a 6 to 12 week period.
 By placing the implant under the patient’s skin it prevents any skipped or forgotten doses that occur when medications are taken orally.
 The implant has not yet been submitted to the FDA, but the drugs it contains have already been approved in other forms.
 The implant would be prescribed.